-Furthermore, ECHA has taken steps to help ensure that the application process is predictable and proportionate by giving information and guidance on its website (http://echa.europa.eu/web/guest/applying-for-authorisation).
+Moreover, Commission, MSCAs, industry and ECHA have further developed / are further developing approaches and advice on how to prepare streamlined and fit-for-purpose applications.
+ECHA has already taken steps to help ensuring that the application process is predictable and proportionate, e.g. by giving information and guidance on its website (http://echa.europa.eu/addressing-chemicals-of-concern/authorisation/applications-for-authorisation/afa).
 This is to support the applicants to focus their applications and thus reduce the application costs.